-- The architecture needs to be defined.
+- 1. The architecture needs to be defined.
 It is important that there is no connection between components (or functions) at different levels, or even between components that are children of different subsystems.
 The only type of connection allowed for the decomposition principle to be valid is between components within the same subsystem. - 2.
 Once the architecture is defined, it is necessary to characterize the boundary of each component.
 The interfaces with other components within the same subsystem need to be quantitatively classified, in order to be used in a behavioral evaluation. - 3.
 Once the interfaces are defined and characterized according to their behavior, the complexity of each black-box component can be evaluated using a behavioral complexity metric. - 4.
 The complexity of each subsystem is then evaluated using a structural complexity metric, from the complexity of its components and information about its internal structure. - 5.
-Once the complexity of the lowest level components (i.e., the leaves of the hierarchy tree) is evaluated, it can be combined in a bottom-up approach to evaluate the complexity of the higher level subsystems by repeating the previous steps until the complexity of the overall system is evaluated.
+Once the complexity of the lowest level components (i.e. the leaves of the hierarchy tree) is evaluated, it can be combined in a bottom-up approach to evaluate the complexity of the higher level subsystems, by repeating the previous steps, until the complexity of the overall system is evaluated.

 This framework has been built with flexibility in mind, meaning that the interface characterization model, the behavioral metric, and the structural metric are supposed to be plugged in according to the specific characteristics of the enterprise building the system, and the type of system.
-We have attempted to remove the majority of the subjectivity from the evaluation, since the level of accuracy depends heavily on the level of experience of the system that its enterprise is comfortable building.
+We have attempted to remove the majority of the subjectivity from the evaluation, since the level of accuracy depends heavily on the level of experience of the experts, but we want to retain that knowledge that any system architect has about the system that its enterprise is comfortable building.
 Two senior system architects are going to evaluate architectures differently, according to their experience and the experience of the people they worked with, thus naturally picking the best choice for the enterprise they work for.
-Just as likely, the framework can be adapted to rate as "better designed" the architectures having traits that the enterprise successfully implemented in past projects.
+Just likely, the framework can be adapted to rate as "better designed" the architectures having traits that the enterprise successfully implemented in past projects.
 Figure 3 shows a summary of the hybrid structural-behavioral framework.

 Figure 3.
-Schematics of the Hybrid Structural-Behavioral Complexity Assessment Framework
+Schematics of the hybrid structural-behavioral complexity assessment framework

-Part of this research effort is devoted to generating the modules (interface models, behavioral metrics, and structural metrics) that will then be used in the framework, and also to understanding which set of modules will give the best fit for each specific enterprise.
+Part of this research effort is devoted to generating the modules (interface models, behavioral metrics, and structural metrics) that will then be used in the framework, and also understand which set of modules will give the best fit for each specific enterprise.